English Nederlands

 WP1: Community-Based Research on Healthy Weight and Oral Health

 Four Oral Hygiene students have joined WP1 to engage in community-based action research.
 Their focus is on collaborating with healthcare, social care, and education professionals, as well as families with young children, to co-create interventions that prevent overweight and dental caries.
-The project aims to enhance the support system surrounding families, particularly those from disadvantaged backgrounds, by promoting a healthy lifestyle.
+The project aims to enhance a healthy lifestyle.

 The students are working in two underserved neighborhoods of Purmerend, engaging with local families and professionals at community centers, well-baby clinics, dentists, dietitians, neighborhood playgrounds, daycare centers, and preschools.
 Building upon previous research conducted in Amsterdam New-West and Amsterdam North, they will first verify known barriers and facilitators for maintaining a healthy weight and oral health.
 Their next step involves co-creating practical tools, such as discussion cards or a game, designed to help healthcare professionals and parents communicate effective strategies that align with the daily realities of these families.
 The ultimate goal is to empower families to adopt healthier behaviors while enabling professionals to better support them.